camdendotlol/camdendotlol/README.md

 ### Hello! 🛸

-I am a JavaScript/React developer in the Cincinnati area.
+I am a frontend/React developer in the Cincinnati area.
 The pinned projects below serve as my portfolio.
-Most of my work is on the frontend with React or vanilla JS, with some experience in Express backends.
+Most of my work is on the frontend with React/TypeScript or vanilla JS, with some experience in Express backends.

 I love to learn new things and challenge myself with new concepts and technologies in each project.
 Some of my portfolio repos contain notes on things I learned while working on the project.